erlanggagatum/deepxplore-resnet50/README.md

 ## Weights
 Weights is not available on github due to size limit.
 Therefore, please download it in the [following link](https://drive.google.com/drive/folders/1nIJxMXNlgaBa9nlE9zXTWec1PQ_ZH8Qd?usp=sharing) , and extract it in the root folder.
+As an additional information, resnet50_5k3e means Resnet-50 was trained using 5k sample dataset in 3 epochs.
+Pretrained ResNet-50 are frozen, and the training only performed in the custom classification head.

+## Other information
+The whole originaly from [DeepXplore official repository](https://github.com/peikexin9/deepxplore), and it is being modified to match the structure of ResNet-50 and its implementation on CIFAR-10 dataset.
+Moreover, some updates has been made to match the newer version of python (v3.5).

 ## Author
 - [@erlanggagatum](https://www.github.com/erlanggagatum)